iter8-tools/docs/docs/user-guide/topics/ab_testing.md

 ### Instantiate a gRPC client

-Instantiate a client to the Iter8 A/B/n service:
+Instantiate a client to the Iter8 controller:

 === "Node.js"
     ```javascript